 Every day we share our personal information with different websites whether it’s making a purchase or simply logging in.

-In order to protect the data transfer, a secure connection needs to be created.
+In order to protect data transfer, a secure connection needs to be created.

-HTTPS is very important for e-commerce sites, specially if you are collecting payment information.
+HTTPS is very important for e-commerce sites, especially if you are collecting payment information.

 - Create a Cloudflare Account and add your site.

 - Verify your records and change the Name Servers.

 - Log in to your WordPress dashboard and install Really Simple SSL plugin.

 The very first thing you should do is create an account in Cloudflare, after creating an account enter your site’s URL and click on ADD SITE.

 In the 2nd step, you choose the plan according to your needs.
 For starters, I will recommend going with Free Plan and click on Confirm plan.